 Local settings will always override the global setup for the assigned entities.
 If multiple refinements of the same type are defined on the same entities, this may lead to conflicts and should thus be avoided.

 A region refinement is used to refine the volume mesh for one or more user-specified volume regions.
 The refinement can be assigned to volumes, geometry primitives,or topological entities and a uniform mesh would be applied to the entire volume.

 This is applied to surfaces of the CAD model and gives the surface a relatively uniform mesh based on the input of maximum edge length for the mesh elements.

-This adds a volume mesh with cells aligned to the surface to all assigned surfaces.
+This adds a volume mesh with prismatic cells aligned to the surface of the assigned faces.
 Only faces of the geometry domain can be assigned for refinement.
 This feature is generally used to refine the boundary layer to capture it better.
-The following four parameters are required inputs:
+The following four parameters are required as inputs: